TransUnion Rental Screening Solutions (TURSS) Privacy Notice

 • To transact other business with us

 • We may utilize data from third parties, such as your telecommunications provider, to help confirm your identity and prevent fraudulent access.
-It is likely that you authorize your telecommunications provider (AT&T, Sprint, T-Mobile, Verizon, etc.), to share your personal information for the purposes of fraud prevention and identity verification; the information they share, if available, may include your telephone number, name, address, email, network status, customer type, billing type, mobile identifiers (IMSI) and (IMEI), and other subscriber status details; TransUnion limits the use of this information to prevent fraud and unauthorized access or disclosures of your personal information
+It is likely that you authorize your telecommunications provider (AT&T, Sprint, T-Mobile, Verizon, etc.), to share your personal information for the purposes of fraud prevention and identity verification; the information they share, if available, may include your telephone number, name, address, email, network status, customer type, billing type, mobile device identifiers (IMSI) and (IMEI), and other subscriber status and device details; TransUnion limits the use of this information to prevent fraud and unauthorized access or disclosures of your personal information

 • To enable site functionality and accessibility